styppen/WordClock/README.md

 # WordClock

 This is the software part of the Arduino based Word Clock.
 The clock is a 11 x 10 matrix of white LEDs.
 The clock's time is refreshed every 15 seconds.
+This is how it looks like: http://imgur.com/UbCXFbL

 The clock consists of the following components:
 * MAX7219 LED driver: since there is 110 LEDs there two of them.